nicbell/ucreate/README.md

 Usage
 ---

 The only configuration you'll need to get started is an app setting in your ```web.config```.
-This tells UCreate to sync your doc types, media types and data types on application start.
+This tells UCreate to sync your doc types, media types, data types, member types and member groups on application start.

 ```xml
 ...